-I don’t know how I thought of it but it occurred to me that Perler Beads would make a pretty ball handmade ornament, no ironing required.
+I don’t know how I thought of this idea but somehow it occurred to me that Perler Beads would make a pretty ball handmade ornament, no ironing required.
 Elise and I discovered Perler Beads over the summer when we made these Fourth of July Perler Bead Coasters together.
 Since then, she’s enjoyed making lots of shapes – monkeys, flowers, hearts — and my favorite — a star-shaped keychain for my keys.

-Watching it come together was really fun …and kind of reminded me building the Death Star.
+Watching it come together was really fun …and kind of reminded me of building the Death Star.
 Anyway, I’m hooked now, and we’ll be decorating more clear glass ball ornaments for Christmas using Perler Beads.

 Supplies to decorate clear glass ball Christmas ornaments with Perler beads:

 Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
-Contact me for commercial use and etsy sales.
+Contact me for commercial use and Etsy sales.